Assessing imbalance in signed brain networks: Acknowledgements

-This work has been supported by the projects: `SoBigData RI PPP - SoBigData RI Preparatory Phase Project', funded by the European Union under the scheme HORIZON-INFRA-2021-DEV-02-01, preparatory phase of new ESFRI research infrastructure projects, G.A.
-101079043; `Reconstruction, Resilience and Recovery of Socio-Economic Networks' RECON-NET EP\_FAIR\_005 - PE0000013 `FAIR', funded by the European Commission under the Next Generation EU program, PNRR Mission 4 Component 2 Investment 3.1; `FAIR - Future Artificial Intelligence Research' - Spoke 1 `Human-centered AI', funded by the European Commission under the Next Generation EU program, PNRR Mission 4 Component 2 Investment 3.1, G.A.
-PE00000013; `XAI: Science and technology for the eXplanation of AI decision making', ERC-2018-ADG, G.A.
-834756.
+This work is supported by the PNRR-M4C2-Investimento 1.3, Partenariato Esteso PE00000013-``FAIR-Future Artificial Intelligence Research''-Spoke 1 ``Human-centered AI'', funded by the European Commission under the NextGeneration EU programme.
+This work has also been supported by the European Union under the scheme HORIZON-INFRA-2021-DEV-02-01 -- Preparatory phase of new ESFRI research infrastructure projects, Grant Agreement No.~101079043, ``SoBigData RI PPP: SoBigData RI Preparatory Phase Project'' by ``Reconstruction, Resilience and Recovery of Socio-Economic Networks'' RECON-NET EP\_FAIR\_-005PE0000013 ``FAIR,'' Funded by the European Union NextGeneration EU, PNRR Mission 4 Component 2, Investment 3.1; and by the European Community programme under the funding schemes: ERC-2018-ADG G.A.~834756 ``XAI: Science and technology for the explanation of AI decision making''.